microsoft/azure-pipelines-tasks/docs/contribute.md

 5.6.0
 ```

-**Note:** to recent Node versions will not work with all of the tooling in this
+**Note:** too recent Node versions will not work with all of the tooling in this
 repository.
 Before we improve it to support latest versions, consider using
 Node 10.
 You can use [Volta](https://volta.sh) to manage multiple Node versions
 on your system.